Quickening Cold Meat

 Description

-All in all, this ritual is not very popular and has been used extremely rarely.
-Leaving aside the general disgust at the idea of mistreating the bodies of Imperial citizens (which is a major obstacle to its use), there is still the matter of the dread experienced by soldiers serving alongside a legion of flesh-hungry shambling corpses possessed by alien spirits.
-The ritual also tends to leave large numbers of rotting corpses scattered around a battlefield, and when the enchantment end the dead bodies simply fall where they lie.
-While the corpses can be reanimated again, they will be even more horrific for having been hacked and mutilated in the course of their previous battles.
+All in all, this ritual is not very popular and has been used extremely rarely, and is treated with a great deal of suspicion by nations that particularly honour the fallen.
+The prospect of it being performed in Kallavesa, where the heroes of Wintermark sleep, or in the Highborn Necropolis where many beloved champions of the Empire lie, and transforming the honoured dead into shambling, drooling, cannibalistic horrors fills folk of those nations with dread.
+Leaving aside the general disgust at the idea of mistreating the bodies of Imperial citizens (which is a major obstacle to its use in the Marches for example), there is also the matter of the dread experienced by soldiers serving alongside a legion of flesh-hungry shambling corpses possessed by alien spirits.
+The ritual also tends to leave large numbers of rotting corpses scattered around a battlefield, and when the enchantment ends the spirits remain behind to bedevil people across the territory.

-While the Empire does not make much use of this ritual, its effects have been encountered on several occasions when fighting the Thule, and the necromages of the Sarcophan Delves are said to reinforce their own armies with tomb-hordes on the occasions when they skirmish with their neighbours.
+While the Empire does not make much use of this ritual, its effects have been encountered on several occasions when fighting the Druj and occasionally the Thule, and both the necromantia of Axos and the magicians of the Sarcophan Delves are said to reinforce their own armies with tomb-hordes on the occasions when they skirmish with their neighbours.

-During a parley that took place at the Summer Solstice 385YE between Wise Rangara and the Archmage Ematius of the Great Library of Ankarien, the eternal confirmed that despite a great deal of speculation they were the one responsible for helping to create this ritual and provided access to the Winter spirits it calls forth.
+During a parley that took place at the Summer Solstice 385YE between Wise Rangara and the Archmage Ematius of the Great Library of Ankarien, the eternal confirmed that despite a great deal of speculation, they were the one responsible for helping to create this ritual and provided access to the Winter spirits it calls forth.
 The Ancient One declined to provide any other details about this agreement.
+The assurance was finally uncovered by the Unfettered Mind, during their review of rituals drawing on the power of eternals in 386YE.
+Wise Rangara and her heralds have been approached since by magicians keen to know why she supports such a ritual, but in all cases the answer has been a philosophical shrug and the suggestion that Grandmother Winter intends it to be a teaching tool.

 Common Elements

-It is hard to talk about common elements with a ritual that has been performed only a handful of times in Imperial history.
 The ritual opens a portal to the Realm of Winter through which spirits pass, and binds them to seek out and inhabit nearby corpses.
-Invocations that open a conduit to Winter; exhortations to serve the chosen character; bindings that keep the husks from running amok; girding or crowning the target general, especially giving him or her a rod or staff of command worked from bone; the runes Hirmok and Yoorn, and the constellation The Drowned Man may all be appropriate elements to use in this ritual.
+Resonances include invocations that open a conduit to Winter; exhortations to serve the chosen character; bindings that keep the husks from running amok; girding or crowning the target general, especially giving him or her a rod or staff of command worked from bone; the runes Hirmok and Yoorn, and the constellation The Drowned Man may all be appropriate elements to use in this ritual.